-DRAMA and THEATRE Examination board: Pearson Contact Mr Vogler
+DRAMA and THEATRE Examination board: Pearson Contact: Mr Vogler

+Drama and Theatre Studies at UVHS is a hugely popular and successful course, seeing students progress to some of the most prestigious Drama and Theatre schools in the country.
+We have a track record of high achievement in terms of student grades.
 Students should ideally have taken Drama at GCSE (although in cases where they haven't a strong interest in Drama and a grade 6 or above in English is advisable).
 Prospective students should have a passion for theatre, both as performers and as audience members.
 The course includes the study of a play text as a stimulus from which to devise a new piece of theatre based on the work of a chosen theatre practitioner (Stanislavski for example) and this is the content of component 1.
-They then prepare a monologue/ duologue and a group performance for a visiting examiner (component 2).
+They then prepare a monologue/duologue and a group performance for a visiting examiner (component 2).
 The final component comprises of a written exam covering two set texts and an evaluation of a piece of live theatre (component 3).
-As a result students will be expected to experience at least one professional production as part of the course, whether by joining one of several school theatre trips or organising a visit to a theatre themselves.

-Students are also expected to take an active role in the busy life of the school, further enhancing their appreciation of the theatre and gaining responsibility.
-The Performing Arts Faculty is very active, with an annual whole-school musical production at Ulverston's Coronation Hall, a Primary Schools' Pantomime, written and directed by the sixth form, workshop and studio performances.
+Students will be expected to experience at least one professional production as part of the course by joining one of several school theatre trips or organising a visit to a theatre themselves.
+Students are also expected to take an active role in the Arts, further enhancing their appreciation of theatre.
+The Drama Faculty is very active, with an annual musical production at Ulverston's Coronation Hall, a Primary Schools' Pantomime, written and directed by the sixth form, workshop and studio performances.
 Sixth form students are also encouraged to enrol for the Trinity College London Drama exams that we offer at UVHS, too.